 3 Ways to cut costs on your pepper purchase

-1. Buy in bulk.
-Buying in bulk can reduce the cost for almost anything.
+Buying in bulk or large quantities can reduce the cost for almost anything.
 Keep in mind where you plan to store them and if you are buying fresh or dried.
 You may have to limit your order depending on the amount of sauce you plan to make at once.

-3. Grow your own.
+Growing your own hot peppers to make hot sauce will offer the most cost savings.
 If you have a perfected recipe and want to really cut cost, growing your own is a great option.
-I wrote and entire blog on the pros and cons of growing verses buying.
+I wrote and entire blog on the pros and cons of growing verses buying hot peppers.

-Do some of the research to set up the best option of purchasing hot peppers for your sauce that works for you.
-While quality of the product is extremely important, I am always trying to cut costs as well.
+Do some of the research to set up the best option of purchasing hot peppers for your hot sauce that works for you.
+While quality of the product is extremely important, continually trying to cut costs on manufacturing with increase your profit margin.